Each candidate must pass a comprehensive examination in the last term of his or her program of study.

 Your undergraduate degree should be equivalent to that from a 4-year accredited U.S. institution, and you should have successfully completed the core requirements for a business degree, roughly the equivalent of at least a comprehensive undergraduate minor in business administration: calculus, micro-economics, macro-economics, one year of accounting including financial accounting, statistics through regression and hypothesis testing, business law, principles of marketing, principles of management, principles of finance, and either production management or operations research.
 You should also be proficient in office applications software (i.e., word processor, spreadsheet, and presentation).

 The MS program in finance at LSU is small, with a total census of around 25.
-We usually accept between 5 and 10 students each semester.
+We usually accept between five and ten students each semester.

 Since the curriculum is tailored to each applicant's needs, we require that you have already established a career goal and reasons for seeking the MS Finance degree.
 This information should be included in your statement of purpose on the graduate school application form, and is used in determining your program of study.